ddnet/ddnet/README.md

+## How to use the Client

-To use the clien, download the DDNet.exe and put it into your game folder if on steam you can go to manage > browse local files and replace it but I dont recommend this though, cause Steam auto Updates if not turned off alternatively you can download the game.zip [from here](https://ddnet.org/downloads/DDNet-18.6-win64.zip) and replace the DDNet.exe and youre good to go
+simply put, download the DDNet.exe and put it into your game folder. if you dont know how then:

+### Steam
+go to manage > browse local files and find the DDNet.exe, then replace it and you're done!
+You might wanna turn off auto update though.
+### Windows
+download the game.zip [from here](https://ddnet.org/), extract it, replace the DDNet.exe and you're good to go!
+### Different OS?
+If on a different operating system you have to build the Client yourself. steps on how to do that are on the official [ddnet github](https://github.com/ddnet/ddnet/)

 ## ---Client will include---